Sign in

 Answer

-CEO Tony Koblinski identified production rate increases on existing and developing programs as the predominant growth driver.
-CFO Mike Willis added that EBITDA margins are expected to strengthen in the second half of the year, driven by a continued focus on operational efficiencies and strategic capital deployment.
+CEO Tony Koblinski attributed the revenue upside primarily to production rate increases on key programs.
+CFO Mike Willis added that he expects stronger EBITDA margins in the second half of the year, driven by modest improvements from operational efficiencies and strategic capital deployment, rather than a significant step-change.

 Ask Fintool Equity Research AI

-Ken Herbert's questions to Karman Holdings Inc (KRMN) leadership • Q2 2025
+Ken Herbert's questions to Karman Holdings (KRMN) leadership • Q2 2025

 Question